ditlef9/python-nextjs-postgresql-devsecops-gcp/versions-tracker/README.md

 ---

-## 🚀 4 Create Python Application for What Version
+## 🚀 4 Create Python Application for Version Tracker

 **1. Create new application in Github**